BoolJS/documents/copy.md

 >
 > Finally, depending on how you name your files, they will be referenced as CamelCase classes in the namespace structure.

+### Namespaces

+If javascript is not your first programming language, you'll probably know the concept of namespaces.
+I mean, they exist almost everywhere: Python, Java, C++/C#… even PHP use them, altough you didn't know it.
+However, if you are not familiar to them, here's the best introduction you'll ever find about what a namespace is.

+> Namespaces are a hierarchical way to arrange code, dividing it into... what?
+You said it'd be easy.
+Let's start again.

+Have you ever used sorted your music in folders?
+First you sort them by artist, them by albums and finally (if needed) by CD numbers.
+Then, you look up your favorite songs easier than having all them merged in one place, in a way like: `artist/album/cd1/my_favourite_song.mp3`.

+Well, that kind of sorting can be made in code too!
+We call it namespaces, and are simple as this: sort code into similar kinds of behaviours, so if you'd like to know where is the (for example): Dog's controller, you'll find it into the controllers module, into the application.
+Then, look up in a way like this: `application.controllers.Dog`.
+Pretty similar, huh?

+In bool.js there are seven essential kinds of components: configuration files, controllers, business logic code (better known as DAO), models, routes, plugins and views.

+#### File conventions

 ### Modules: what are them?

 A module is basically a function containing executable code, which passes parameters referencing the application's other components through namespaces, as well as other parameters: database drivers, libraries, etc. You can recognize them as code files into the following folders: `controllers`, `dao`, `plugins`, `models` and `routes`.